bdredenbach/Score-A-Comic/README.md

 > track is priced per generation by Stability.
 Set a spend limit on both keys —
 > both consoles support it.
 Check each provider's current pricing before you start.

+There is a manual option —
-You can also skip the Stability key entirely and use **Copy prompt** to paste cues into [stableaudio.com](https://stableaudio.com) by hand.
+You can skip the Stability key entirely and use **Copy prompt** to paste cues into [stableaudio.com](https://stableaudio.com) by hand.

+You can save each track and play in your own playlist.

 ---